potatoprank/LuauBoops/README.md

 <sub>Global variables can be accessed via the `_G` table i.e. `_G["myGlobalVar"]` however if you ever find yourself wanting to do this please just stop.</sub>

-Using global variables us discouraged by 9/10 software engineers so instead please avoid globals as much as possible!!
+Using global variables is discouraged by 9/10 software engineers so instead please avoid globals as much as possible!!

 Local variables are variables that are scoped to the block or chunk in which they are declared.
 Local variables shadow any globals or locals in the parent scope.
 Local variables are declared with the `local` keyword.
 If you'd like to create a scope (block) for your local variables, you can use the `do` control expression